What Is Inbound Marketing?

 This approach organically grows your organization by building a foundation of meaningful relationships with consumers, prospects, and customers.
 Sounds a lot more fruitful than straight-up annoying customers with obnoxious noise, doesn’t it?
 Inbound marketing takes the informative angle, as it meets specific needs and wants through relevant resources, such as blogs, social media, ebooks, guides, emails, and more.

 Engage.
-Position insights and solutions that clearly align with customer pain points with the ultimate goal of getting them to buy from you.
-(Ex. manage inbound sales calls, solution selling)
+Align insights and solutions with customer pain points, with the ultimate goal of getting them to buy from you.

 Delight.
-Maintain a connection with helpful support, empowering customers to remain satisfied with their purchase.
-(Ex. chatbots and surveys to assist, support, and request feedback)
+Maintain a connection through helpful support, empowering customers to remain satisfied with their purchase.

 Inbound businesses use this methodology to build trust, credibility, and momentum.